-mabl runs tests on both Chrome and Firefox browsers today!
+mabl runs tests on Chrome, FireFox, and Internet Explorer 11 today!

 Mabl supports multi-user organizations.
 Invite other team members to share an organization from the Settings > Invitations screen.
 Once the Invitation is accepted, the user will be joined to the organization.